Simulating Non-Markovian Quantum Dynamics on NISQ Computers Using the Hierarchical Equations of Motion: Results

 To assess the applicability of the Lindblad equation, we first tested a general spin-boson model (eq~\ref{Eq:SpinBosonHamil}) with tunable parameters.
 Figure~\ref{Fig:heom_vs_lindblad0} compares the dynamics of the donor state population at different system-bath coupling strengths $\eta$, as obtained via the Lindblad quantum master equation vs. the numerically exact HEOM method (the values of the remaining model parameters are set at $V=0.5$, $E_0=2.5$, $\beta=1$, and $\omega_c=1$).
 The inset provides a detailed view of the short-time dynamics.
 As expected, the Lindblad quantum master equation is seen to be accurate when $\eta$ is sufficiently small (the weak system-bath coupling limit).
 Increasing the value of $\eta$ beyond the weak coupling limit ($\eta \sim 0.01-0.05$), the Lindblad quantum master equation is found to overestimate the population relaxation rate at short times and underestimate it at longer times.

 It should also be noted that the dynamical range of validity of the Lindblad quantum master equation corresponds to a weak damping regime, and therefore gives rise to donor population dynamics that are pronouncedly coherent (oscillatory) and dominated by the electronic coupling $V$.
 While damping increasingly dominates the dynamics with increasing $\eta$, the regime where the dynamics are truly incoherent lies outside the range of validity of the Lindblad quantum master equation.
 The breakdown of the Lindblad equation at strong system-environment coupling $\eta$ is consistent with the fact that it relies on the Born-Markov approximation.\cite{breuer02} As noted in previous studies, perturbative methods become invalid when the perturbation strength is strong.\cite{jiang02,mavros14,xu18a,dan22} The results in Figure~\ref{Fig:heom_vs_lindblad0} clearly demonstrate that the Lindblad quantum master equation is only applicable within the coherent dynamics regime ($\eta\ll V$).
+Detailed comparisons with the HEOM and Lindblad-typed TCL-Redfield equation can be found in Refs.\citenum{koyanagi24, koyanagi24b, tanimura15}.